abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-4/index.md

 #### You need specific knowledge and accountability to obtain capital

 It is a good form of leverage, but the hard part with capital is how do you obtain it?
 That's why I talked about specific knowledge and accountability first.

 If you have specific knowledge in a domain and if you're accountable and you have a good name in that domain, then people are going to give you capital as a form of leverage that you can use to then go get more capital.

-If you have specific knowledge in a domain and if you're accountable and you have a good name in that domain, then people are going to give you capital as a form of leverage that you can use to then go get more capital.